tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

 Here the footnote text is contained between __footnote__ and __/footnote__ macros, continues onto a second line, and contains several macros of its own\.
-This is both clearer and more flexible; however, with the features presented so far there's no easy way to do it\.
-That's the purpose of the context stack\.
+This is both clearer and more flexible; however, with the features presented so far there’s no easy way to do it\.
+That’s the purpose of the context stack\.

 All macro expansion takes place in a particular context\.
 Here, the __footnote__ macro pushes a new context onto the context stack\.
 Then, all expanded text gets placed in that new context\. __/footnote__ retrieves it by popping the context\.
-Here's a skeleton implementation of these two macros:
+Here’s a skeleton implementation of these two macros:

     proc footnote {} {
         ::myexp cpush footnote